mortinger91/header-only-cpp-mysql/README.md

 * example cpp file

-The official mysql C library is required and is the only dependency

-on Debian-like distributions issue the command "sudo apt install libmysqlclient-dev"

-try with "sudo apt install default-libmysqlclient-dev" as an alternative.
+The official mysql C library is required and is the only dependency on Debian-like distributions issue the command "*sudo apt install libmysqlclient-dev*" try with "*sudo apt install default-libmysqlclient-dev*" as an alternative.

-Look for an equivalent one if you are on a different OS or Linux distribution

-using GCC build with lmysqlclient flag (tested on Debian buster/sid & GCC 8.2.0-13)
+Look for an equivalent one if you are on a different OS or Linux distribution using GCC build with **lmysqlclient** flag (tested on Debian buster/sid & GCC 8.2.0-13)

-example: "g++ program main.o *...* -lmysqlclient".
+example: "*g++ program main.o ... -lmysqlclient*".

-If you cannot locate the package you are probably missing the mysql repositories

-go to "https://repo.mysql.com/" and download the file
+If you cannot locate the package you are probably missing the mysql repositories go to "*https://repo.mysql.com/*" and download the file "*mysql-apt-config_LATEST_VERSION_NUMBER_all.deb*".

-"mysql-apt-config_*LATEST_VERSION_NUMBER*_all.deb".

-You can download it using "curl *DOWNLOAD LINK* --output pkg.deb" or via browser

-install it using "dpkg -i pkg.deb" and choose your system version or the latest one

-after having added mysql repos you should be able to "sudo apt install libmysqlclient-dev"
+You can download it using "curl *DOWNLOAD LINK* --output pkg.deb" or via browser install it using "*sudo dpkg -i pkg.deb*" and choose your system version or the latest one after having added mysql repos you should be able to "*sudo apt install libmysqlclient-dev*"